ahmedjjameel/Lane_Detection_OpenCV_Python/README.md

 5. Pickle5 0.0.12

 ### 1. Loading test images:
+A group of test images will be shown using a function called list_images() that shows all the test images using matplotlib.

 ### 2. Color Selection:
 Lane lines in the test images are in white and yellow.
 We need to choose the most suitable color space, that clearly highlights the lane lines.
 I applied color selection to the original RGB images, HSV images, and HSL images, and found out that using HSL will be the best color space to use.